Posavac

 The Posavac or Posavina, also known as the Croatian Posavac and the Croatian Posavina (Hrvatski posavac, Posavski konj or Posavec), is a breed of medium-sized draught horse with a high capacity for weight pulling.
 Throughout its history, the breed has been popular for pulling wagons.
 It is also used for forestry, agricultural and other work.

 History

 The breed was developed in Posavina, a region alongside the Sava river in Croatia.
 It was based on a local Slavonian-Posavian horse breed called bušak (bushak), whose mares were crossbred to quality stallions of other breeds including Arabian, Nonius, Noriker and Percheron.

-The majority of Posavina horses are in Croatia, but the breed is also present in Bosnia-Herzegovina and Slovenia, where it is reared principally for meat.
+The majority of Posavina horses are in Croatia, but the breed is also present in Bosnia and Herzegovina and Slovenia, where it is reared principally for meat.

 The registered population of Posavina horses in Croatia was estimated at 5131 individuals in 2013., so the breed is considered endangered (FAO classification No. II).
 The total population in Croatia was reported to DAD-IS as 5800–6000 in 2020.
 In Slovenia the number was reported as 1910 in 2020.